oh2th/com.sensibo/README.md

 To install:

 1. Get an API-key from https://home.sensibo.com/me/api
-2. Install the app
-3. Configure the API-key in the Configure app menu.
-This must be done before adding the Sensibo device.
+2. Set the API-key during pairing of the Sensibo device

 ## Device: Sensibo